 "I cannot say enough about the convention," said Bill Burch from Store 128.
 "All the speakers were right on target.
-On display during every presentation was the new CWNA team's commitment to its franchises.
-One of the questions from a franchise owner during the closing open Q&A session was to Pinner 'urome join me in my store for a week' Pinner jumped at the chance and will be spending 5 days with franchise owner Tom Triplett "The store is where the action is" Pinner said "and their willingness to share the good and bad is a gift that cannot be turned down".
+On display during every presentation was the new CWNA team's commitment to its franchisees.
+One of the questions from a franchise owner during the closing open Q&A session was to Pinner "come join me in my store for a week" Pinner jumped at the chance and will be spending 5 days with franchise owner Tom Triplett "The store is where the action is" Pinner said "and their willingness to share the good and bad is a gift that cannot be turned down".
 The franchisees responded in kind.
 People were excited and you could feel the energy," said Jake Sinclair, Operations Delaware and Pennsylvania Territory.
 There was no dissension, only enthusiasm.
 Cartridge World is back and bold, and worth watching.
-Cartridge World has global opportunities for both Unit Franchise and Territory Master, for more information visit Cartridge World.com.
-JUDGE'S RULING 67 WE MAKE IT EASY Booth / Showroom Design | Conference / Event Organization | Marketing Consultancy
+Cartridge World has global opportunities for both Unit Franchise and Territory Master, for more information visit CartridgeWorld.com.

+Booth / Showroom Design | Conference / Event Organization | Marketing Consultancy